boolsi/boolsi/README.md

 - `attract` to find attractors (and analyze them for node correlations)
 - `target` to find conditions leading to specific states of the network

-Each command allows to run simulations from multiple initial states, with a time cap, and overriding the update rules (see [Advanced usage](#advanced-usage) for the latter).
+Each command supports running simulations from multiple initial states at once, limiting the simulation time, and overriding the simulation process (see [Advanced usage](#advanced-usage) for the latter).
 All flags and arguments for the commands are covered in [Command line reference](#command-line-reference).